 Offensive Line / Video Coordinator

-Steve Flynn is in his first season as a coach at his alma mater and will oversee the offensive line and also will work with the interior wide receivers.
+John Bloss is in his second season as a coach at his alma mater and oversees the defensive backs.

 Running Backs Coach

-Former Drake standout Jeff Martin is in his 20th year as an aide with the 2015 season marking his ninth season as receivers coach after previously tutoring the quarterbacks.
+Former Drake standout Jeff Martin is in his 23rd year as an aide with the 2018 season marking his 12th season as quarterbacks coach.

 A native of Des Moines, Martin graduated from Drake in 1977 as owner of five school records, including career pass completions (370) and total offensive plays (982).